nikolayg/nikgrozev-website/_posts/blog/2020-03-22-improve-your-typescript-with-static-analysis.md

 This ensures that the code builds, the tests pass, no ESLint errors are present, and there're no known vulnerabilities in the dependencies.
-Depending on the size of the project, these commands can take a while.
+Depending on the project size these commands can take a while.
-That's why we used a `pre-push` hook instead of `pre-commit`.
+I prefer to use `pre-push` instead of `pre-commit` so that local commits are quick, but everyone is forced to clean up their code before they integrate.
+Every team has its own philosophy - use whatever works for you!

 From now on, on every `git push` the above command will run.
 If it fails, no code will be pushed to the remote repository.